chuangzhu/nixos-sun20iw1p1/README.md

 ## Status

 The image boots successfully on a LicheeRV Dock board.
-HDMI driver and WiFi is currently missing.
+HDMI driver is currently missing.
 More boards supports need to be added.

 [![asciicast](https://asciinema.org/a/483161.svg)](https://asciinema.org/a/483161)